The Darkside-20k Data Acquisition System: Time Slice Processors and Merger

 The Merger receives the \glspl{ts} from the \glspl{tsp} via raw TCP/IP sockets, sorts the \glspl{ts} chronologically and concatenates them into a continuous data stream.
 Once sorted, the \glspl{ts} are stored locally for temporary storage.
 In case of transmission failure between a \gls{tsp} and the Merger, the local \gls{tsp} copy is to be used to retrieve the \gls{ts}.
-In addition, it handles the transfer of the concatenated \glspl{ts} to the \gls{cnaf} data centre for long-term storage and offline analysis.
+In addition, the Merger handles the transfer of the concatenated \glspl{ts} to the \gls{cnaf} data centre for long-term storage and offline analysis.
 A \SI{100}{\tera\byte} local disk, corresponding to approximately one week of data taking, will be kept and deleted once the transfer has been acknowledged.

 The Merger continuously monitors for missing \glspl{ts} during data collection.
 If a missing \gls{ts} is detected, it checks the \gls{pm} logs to determine the status of the corresponding \gls{tsp}.
 If the analysis has failed, the slice is marked as irrecoverable and no longer considered missing.
-However, if the analysis has started but not yet completed, the Merger waits for a predefined time before proceeding to the next \gls{ts}.

-\glspl{ts} not immediately delivered to the Merger remain temporarily stored on the corresponding \gls{tsp} until successful transmission, ensuring robustness against acquisition delays or failures without data loss.
+However, if the analysis has started but not yet completed, the Merger waits for a predefined time before proceeding to the next \gls{ts}. \glspl{ts} not immediately delivered to the Merger remain temporarily stored on the corresponding \gls{tsp} until successful transmission, ensuring robustness against acquisition delays or failures without data loss.

 Beyond sorting and concatenating \glspl{ts}, the Merger also delivers anomaly-tagged slices together with a predetermined number of preceding and following \glspl{ts} to a dedicated processor, possibly equipped with GPUs, implementing, e.g. a fast supernova trigger.
+An implementation prototype is currently under development.
 It will analyse, in quasi real-time, the collected \glspl{ts} for anomalous event rates across the TPC and Veto volumes.
-If a potential supernova event is detected, this processor can trigger an alert.
-This alert might then be sent to SNEWS 2.0.
+If a potential supernova event is detected, this processor can trigger an alert, that might be sent to e.g. to SNEWS~\cite{Al_Kharusi_2021}.

+Since the Merger does not perform event reconstruction, but only file concatenation and bookkeeping, it can keep the output file open while querying the \gls{pm} and waiting up to a configurable timeout for delayed slices; the chronological ordering is then used offline to remove duplicated activity in the overlap between consecutive \glspl{ts} and to provide contiguous slices for supernova-burst follow-up.